-The Pact Broker is an open source tool that requires you to deploy, administer and host it yourself.
+The Pact Broker is an open source tool that requires you to deploy, administer and host yourself.
 If you would prefer a plug-and-play option, we've created Pactflow, a fully managed Pact Broker with additional features to simplify teams getting started and scaling with Pact.

 Get started for free on our Developer Plan here.